 Many other places that were once used as a cemetery have been identified.
 First, across the Arno, at the noise of ‘the Jews, he substituted a close second to the current Lungarno della Zecca, in turn disposed of to others, that they were created, in the Porta San Frediano.
 Here, in 1777, it was bought the plot, along the present Via Ariosto, to house the new field of Jews, which still exists, although no longer in use, which was joined in 1884 the cemetery Rifredi, designed by ‘architect Marco Treves.
 When this can no longer be used, it will be developed a new burial site in the San Silvestro (Cercina), whose outbuildings were designed by the architect Renzo Funaro.

-The Jewish cemeteries on Via di Caciolle and Viale Ariosto are open every last Sunday of the month or by private appointment.
+The Jewish cemetery of Viale Ariosto is open every last Sunday of the month or by private appointment.

 The Jewish cemetery is open on request.
 Contact: firenzebraica@